moodysalem/react-fastclick/README.md

     var FastClick = require('react-fastclick-alt');
     var ReactDOM = require('react-dom');
     ReactDOM.render(FastClick({}, MyApp()), document.getElementById('app'));

+Note this is safe to do even if child components include react-fastclick-alt because a touchend event that triggers a click will not be propagated.

 ## Properties
 There are two optional props to this component.